JanTheHun/yabamo-core/README.md

     console.log(data)
 })
 ```
-when beeing called, should print this:
+when the API endpoint is being called, should print this:
 ```
 {
   id: ...,